-5. 114 Extensions and alterations to existing dwellings are a way of enabling a growing family to stay in their home, or adapt to their changing needs, whether to care for an elderly relative or make provision for someone with a disability.
+5. 121 Extensions and alterations to existing dwellings are a way of enabling a growing family to stay in their home, or adapt to their changing needs, whether to care for an elderly relative or make provision for someone with a disability.
 A significant number of planning applications are received each year for house extensions.
 These applications have the potential to add significantly in design terms to the street scene.
 However, poorly designed extensions can have an impact on neighbours' privacy and amenity, and on the character of an area.
 This policy therefore provides a policy framework for making decisions on applications.

-5.115 This policy supersedes Local Plan Policy H11: Extensions to Existing Residential Premises in the Carlisle District Local Plan 2001-2016.
+5.122 This policy supersedes Local Plan Policy H11: Extensions to Existing Residential Premises in the Carlisle District Local Plan 2001-2016.

-Houses in Multiple Occupation and Subdivision of Dwellings
+Large Houses in Multiple Occupation, Subdivision of dwellings, and Student Accommodation